-Regular Membership – any individual, firm or corporation primarily engaged in the marine trades industry in the State of Maine may be eligible for regular membership in the Association.
-In addition, the applicant must also have a substantive connection with the boat building and/or repairing or recreational boating segments of our industry and have fundamental interests in common with those of the Association.
+Any individual, firm, or corporation primarily engaged in the marine trades industry in the State of Maine may be eligible for regular membership in the Association.
+The applicant must also have a substantive connection with the boat building and/or repairing or recreational boating segments of our industry and have fundamental interests in common with those of the Association.

-Affiliate Membership – individuals, firms, or corporations who, though not primarily engaged in the marine industry, nevertheless provide goods and/or services to support marine businesses in Maine.
+Individuals, firms, or corporations who, though not primarily engaged in the marine industry, nevertheless provide goods or services to support Maine’s marine businesses.

-Student Membership – individuals enrolled in accredited full-time educational programs leading to a certificate, diploma or degree, who have an interest in boatbuilding or marine trades and whose personal goals include full time employment in the industry.
+Individuals enrolled in accredited full-time educational programs leading to a certificate, diploma, or degree in boatbuilding or marine trades and whose personal goals include full-time employment in the industry.

-Retiree Membership – Individuals who are retired from their occupation and who have an interest in boatbuilding or marine trades.
+Individuals who are retired from their occupation and are interested in boatbuilding or marine trades.

-Applications and Fees: Per the MMTA By-laws, all applications are to be submitted to the Association’s Board of Directors for approval and acceptance.
-Application forms must be completed and accompanied by a check for the current year’s dues and fees.
+Per the MMTA By-laws, all applications must be submitted to the Association’s Board of Directors for approval and acceptance.
+Application forms must be completed and accompanied by check for the current year’s dues and fees.

-Pro Rata: Membership applications that are submitted after the first quarter of the Association’s fiscal year may be eligible for prorated dues.
-Please check the Membership Application Form for appropriate pro rata information.
+Membership applications submitted after the first quarter of the Association’s fiscal year may be eligible for prorated dues.
+Please check the Membership Application Form for appropriate pro-rata information.

 - A strong, well-respected voice in Augusta and Washington, DC.
 MMTA works frequently with national partners on federal legislation, funding, and advocacy.
 In Maine we advocate for our members on issues such as workforce development, labor laws, taxation, and business regulations.
 MMTA also advocates on behalf of boaters regarding safety and water access laws.

 - Peer to peer networking and education at the MMTA annual meeting.